 Many sales and industry jobs hire psychology majors because companies know they have a nuanced understanding of human behavior and decision-making.
 Advertising firms often hire psychology majors for this same reason.
 Psychology majors also make a great addition to any sales team.
 Finally, many market researchers have backgrounds in psychology.

 Psychology students with a bachelor's degree may also work in a laboratory or healthcare setting as assistant researchers or laboratory technicians.
-Other possible career positions include social work assistants, psychiatric technicians, and mental heath technicians.
+Other possible career positions include social work assistants, psychiatric technicians, and mental health technicians.

 Finally, it is possible to work directly with populations if you just have a bachelor's degree.
 Students may find some limited non-clinical social work positions.
-They may also work as community health educators, case managers for nonprofits and health care companies.
+They may also work as community health educators, case managers for nonprofits and healthcare companies.
 Psychology students may also find positions as correctional officers, career counselors, or teachers (requires additional certification).

 Careers in Psychology with an Advanced Degree

 Possible career options for individuals with master's degrees in psychology include counselor positions like guidance counselors at schools or substance abuse counselors.
 While a master of social work is not strictly a psychology degree, this is a very popular path for psychology majors to consider.
 Earning a master of social work (MSW) opens a lot of career opportunities for psychology students.
 The U.S. Bureau of Labor Statistics estimates faster than average job growth for social workers.
-Furthermore, in order to be a licensed therapist, you need to go to graduate school.
+Furthermore, to be a licensed therapist, you need to go to graduate school.
 Thus anyone who wants to work as a mental health professional with independent oversight or in a managerial position will need to get their master's degree.

 Psychology is a broad field with even broader career options.
 The more education one receives in psychology, the better and more specific the job options become.
-Still, options are a plenty for students who do not wish to receive education beyond the undergraduate level.
+Still, options are aplenty for students who do not wish to receive education beyond the undergraduate level.